Saturday, March 30, 2019

 43 rue Myrha

-To my knowledge, aside from his shop such signs appear by calculation only in a restaurant whose decor Fofana created:
+The only other place, to my knowledge, where such signs appear by calculation is a restaurant whose decor Fofana created:

 Another Soul Restaurant in Paris (Baba Soul, 10th), "Entry to Black Paris"